jhdcruz/kipher/README.md

 being a cryptographic library, even a very small change can introduce a breaking change incompatible with previous versions.

+### Versioning

-The library will follow semantic versioning where breaking changes bumps the major version, this way developers know that something might not work should they update.
+The library will follow semantic versioning where every breaking changes bumps the major version regardless of how small the change is, this way developers know that something will not work should they update.

+> **Note**
+>
+> Each modules are independently versioned to avoid version bumps between unrelated module/s.

 ## Contributing